NASDAQ:EXE

 Is Expand Energy a buy or a sell?

 In the last year, 6 stock analysts issued a Buy, Sell, or Hold rating on EXE (previously EXE-Q on Stockchase).
 6 analysts recommended to BUY and 0 analysts recommended to SELL the stock.
-The latest stock analyst rating is TOP PICK.
+The latest stock analyst rating is PAST TOP PICK.
 Read the latest stock experts' ratings for Expand Energy.

 Is Expand Energy a good investment or a top pick?